ageathome/.github/profile/OOTB.md

 The Shelly Motion sensors may require charging before they can be added to the Wifi network, etc.

-The USB-A to micro-USB cable provided may be plugged into any standard charger for smartphone, .. or may be plugged into the rear of the hub.
+The USB to micro-USB cable provided may be plugged into any standard charger for smartphone, .. or may be plugged into the rear of the hub.
 USB ports closest to the Ethernet port are USB-3 and should have power.

 The Shelly Flood and H&T sensors require batteries (included); refer to the device documentation, but the flood sensor opens with a slight counter-clockwise turn between the top and bottom; it is similar for the H&T sensor.
 Both sensors have small buttons to enable, for example if the sensor goes to sleep.